Elgg/Elgg/docs/guides/hooks-list.rst

 	- ``plugin_id`` - The plugin ID
 	- ``name`` - The name of the setting
 	- ``value`` - The value to set

+**plugin_setting, <entity type>**
+	Can be used to change the value of the setting being saved

+	Params contains:
+	- ``entity`` - The ``ElggEntity`` where the plugin setting is being saved
+	- ``plugin_id`` - The ID of the plugin for which the setting is being saved
+	- ``name`` - The name of the setting being saved
+	- ``value`` - The original value of the setting being saved

+	Return value should be a scalar in order to be able to save it to the database.
+An error will be logged if this is not the case.

 **relationship:url, <relationship_name>**
 	Filter the URL for the relationship object ``$params['relationship']``.